orbeon/orbeon-forms-doc/form-runner/component/date.md

 [SINCE Orbeon Forms 2023.1.4]

 The Date component adds an `output-format` parameter.
-This parameter can be used to override the global property at the control level, the form level, or via `properties-local.xml` with the following new property:
+This parameter can be used to override the global property at the control level, the form level, or via `properties-local.xml` with the following property:

 ```xml
 <property